A brief guide addressing common questions and concerns of the IP litigation and enforcement landscape in Indonesia

 Grounds for appeal:

-No specific grounds for appeal regulated by law.
+No specific grounds for appeal are regulated by law.
 Appeals cannot be brought against final and binding decisions (judicial review is available but is not technically an appeal).

 What are the procedures for administrative enforcement?